seandstewart/bardly/pending/problems/the-taming-of-the-shrew/11-player.md

 It shall be seven ere I go to horse:
 Look, what I speak, or do, or think to do,
 You are still crossing it.
 Sirs, let't alone:
-I will not go to-day; and ere I do,
+I will not go today; and ere I do,
 It shall be what o'clock I say it is.

 **HORTENSIO**